Tim

 Ventilations (or Rescue Breaths)

-Ventilations are critical to get oxygen in to the patient and to get carbon dioxide out.
-How you ventilate the patient depends on the equipment you have, but it will involve a version of 'mouth-to-mouth', with or without a face shield or pocket mask.
+Ventilations are critical to get oxygen in to the patient, and so keep their brain alive.
+How you ventilate the patient depends on the equipment you have, but it will involve a version of 'mouth-to-mouth'.

 Pinch the nose shut